 d.
 Construction Substantive Cross-Cutting Issue (cSCCI).
 A baseline inspection cSCCI exists if there are four or more inspection findings (more than minor) that are assigned the same baseline inspection construction cross-cutting component aspect about which the NRC staff has a concern with the licensee’s scope of efforts or progress in addressing the issues (theme).
 The cSCCI theme will be identified as the cross-cutting component aspect.
 A SCWE cSCCI exists if there is a single finding with a documented SCWE construction cross-cutting component aspect, or the licensee has received a chilling effect letter, or the licensee has received correspondence from the NRC which transmitted an enforcement action with a Severity Level of I, II, or III, and which involved discrimination, or a confirmatory order which involved discrimination and the Agency has a concern with the licensee’s scope of efforts or progress in addressing the SCWE concern.

 e.
 Safety-Conscious Work Environment (SCWE).
-An environment in which .
+An environment in which

+personnel feel free to raise safety concerns without fear of retaliation,

+intimidation, harassment, or discrimination.

 f.
-Safety Culture. .
+Safety Culture.
+The core values and behaviors resulting from a collective commitment by leaders and individuals to emphasize safety over competing goals to ensure protection of people and the environment..

 g.
 Safety Culture Assessment.
 A comprehensive evaluation of the assembly of characteristics and attitudes related to all of the construction safety culture components.
 Individuals performing the evaluation can be qualified through experience or formal training.
 A licensee independent safety culture assessment is performed by qualified individuals that have no direct authority and have not been responsible for any of the areas being evaluated (for example, staff from another of the licensee’s facilities, or corporate staff who have no direct authority or direct responsibility for the areas being evaluated).
 A licensee third-party safety culture assessment is performed by qualified individuals who are not members of the licensee’s organization or utility operators of the plant (licensee team liaison and support activities are not team membership).